 A bay or bow window is a great upgrade to consider.
 It is a relatively simple project that can work within the interior and exterior design of almost every home.
 Today, bay and bow windows come in a wide variety of styles and designs that can be uniquely tailored to integrate with the existing style of the home.

 Plus, there are many ways to use a bay window.
 Whether you go with a bay window or a bow window, there are many options available for customization.
 Bay and bow windows are popular options for living and family room areas of a home, where the most daytime activity is spent, and privacy from neighbors is not as big a concern.
+They are also popular kitchen window styles.

 2. Add Skylights or Sun Tunnels

 Another effective way to add natural light to your home is by adding skylights and sun tunnels.
+This is also one of the living room remodel ideas that pay off.

 Skylights can be installed in almost any upper-level room of a home and sun tunnels can be installed in almost any room in the house.
 Due to the fact that they allow the home to receive natural light through its roof, they are popular options for bathrooms and bedrooms.